 Inactive ingredients may vary by manufacturer, but include microcrystalline cellulose NF, lactose monohydrate NF, tribasic calcium phosphate NF, crospovidone NF, magnesium stearate NF, hypromellose NF, triacetin NF, titanium dioxide USP, yellow ferric oxide, and red ferric oxide NF.

 Physicians may prescribe either “low intensity” or “high intensity” Rosuvastatin.

-Depending on risk factors, a patient may be prescribed either low intensity or high intensity.
-Some reasons why a doctor would prescribe high intensity dosing would be: prior heart attack or stroke, or if LDL did not decrease to the goal after therapy with low intensity Rosuvastatin.
+Depending on risk factors, a patient may be prescribed either a low intensity or high intensity dose.
+Some reasons why a doctor would prescribe high intensity dosing include: prior heart attack or stroke, or an LDL level which did not decrease to the target goal after therapy with low intensity Rosuvastatin.